QRAM: A Survey and Critique: Proof of No Distillation

-\end{theorem} \begin{proof} Let $T$ be any table, and label the states input into the QRAM device during the distillation process as $\rho_1(T),\dots, \rho_d(T)$.
+Let $T$ be any table.
 Let $\mathcal{J}$ be the set of $\ell$ indices implied by \Cref{lem:indistinguishable-tables} for these states, and let $T'$ be a table that differs from $T$ in those $\ell$ indices.
 We will show by induction that